microsoftgraph/microsoft-graph-docs/api-reference/beta/api/profilephoto-get.md

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

+> [!NOTE]
-> **Note:** The GET photo method in beta supports a user's work, school, or personal accounts.
+> The GET photo method in beta supports a user's work, school, or personal accounts.
 The GET photo metadata method, however, supports only the user's work or school accounts and not personal accounts.

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|